JUSTICE SOCIETY OF AMERICA

 Eventually DC Comics acquired characters from former rivals, Quality Comics and Fawcett Comics (home of Captain Marvel).
 Their heroes adventures were assigned to Earth-X and Earth-S respectively.

-In their second meeting, (Flash #129, 1962) the entire Justice Society showed up and decided to come out of retirement.
+In the Flashes' second meeting, (The Flash #129, 1962) the entire Justice Society showed up and decided to come out of retirement.
 The membership was then comprised of the Atom, Dr. Mid-Nite, the Flash, Green Lantern, Hawkman, Johnny Thunder, and Wonder Woman.

 The first meeting of the Justice Society and the Justice League took place just a few months later in Justice League of America #21-22 (1963).
 This occasion proved so popular that it sparked an annual tradition.
 The JSA guest-starred in Justice League of America crossovers every year for 23 years. » SEE ALSO: List of Justice League/Justice Society crossovers